SRGSSR/pillarbox-apple/Sources/Player/Player.docc/PillarboxPlayer.md

 ## Overview

+> Warning: PillarboxPlayer APIs are currently meant to be used from the main thread only.
+Calling APIs from background threads is not supported and leads to undefined behavior.

 The PillarboxPlayer framework provides a complete toolbox to add advanced audiovisual media capabilities to your app.

 Play content easily with a ``Player`` and display its content in the standard AVKit user interface with ``SystemVideoView``, or build an entirely custom user interface starting from a simple ``VideoView``.
 Play any kind of content from any source by implementing your own ``PlayerItem``s and ``Asset``s, no matter where your content comes from or how it must be played.
 Track playback with your own ``PlayerItemTracker``, whether for analytics purposes or Quality of Service (QoS) data collection.